sc23mm/MSc-Project/README.md

 CHECK OUT THE BELOW REPOSITORY which are PART OF THE PROJECT

-`https://github.com/sc23mm/MSC-Project-Frontend-GUI`  this is for SOFTWARE FRONTEND
+`https://github.com/sc23mm/MSC-Project-Frontend-GUI`  this REPO for SOFTWARE FRONTEND

-`https://github.com/sc23mm/MSc-project-Backend`  this id for SOFTWARE BACKEND
+`https://github.com/sc23mm/MSc-project-Backend`  this REPO for SOFTWARE BACKEND